eHealthAfrica/aether/README.md

 the aether module to authenticate using the Keycloak REST API.
 This client id must be added to all the realms used by the aether module.

+Execute once the `./scripts/setup_keycloak.sh` script to create the keycloak database and the default realm+client along with the first user (find credentials in the `.env` file).

 Read more in [Keycloak](https://www.keycloak.org).

 **Note**: Multi-tenancy is automatically enabled if the authentication server